jonwright77/DaysToGo/01_CURRENT_STATE.md

 - **Linters/Formatters**: **SwiftLint** has been integrated into the project with a `.swiftlint.yml` configuration file to enforce code style and conventions.
 - **Build Settings**: The project has standard Debug and Release configurations. **App Groups** have been configured to enable data sharing between the main app and the widget extension.
 A new **`DaysToGoKit` framework** has been added to encapsulate shared code, resolving dependency issues between the main app and its extensions.
 - **CI/CD**: There is no evidence of a Continuous Integration or Continuous Deployment pipeline.

+## Recent Changes

+### November 2025 - Historical Events Filtering Enhancement

+**Wikipedia "On This Day" Exact Year Matching**
+- Modified `WikipediaService` to filter events by exact year match (not just day/month)
+- Excluded recurring holidays entirely from historical events display
+- Events now show only what happened on that specific date in that specific year
+- Provides more relevant, personalized historical context for reflection dates
+- See `02_IMPROVEMENTS_PLAN.md` → "Post-Phase 14 Enhancements" for detailed documentation